Pediatric

 Children should have their first comprehensive eye exam at six months, then again at three years old, and once more before they enter kindergarten.

-How does a kids’ eye exam differ from a school vision screening?
+How does a kid’s eye exam differ from a school vision screening?

-A vision screening a school or pediatrician provides is not the same as a comprehensive eye exam.
+A vision screening that a school or pediatrician provides is not the same as a comprehensive eye exam.
 Vision screenings do not diagnose eye or vision problems.
 They are designed to assess whether a child needs further testing.

 What are some common vision problems in children?